bhat-aadil/meme-generator/README.md

 # MemeGenerator

-This is a meme generator in React and Tailwind
+This is a meme generator in React Js and Tailwind